nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 ## Defining a New Source Stage

 Creating a new source stage is similar to defining any other stage with a few differences.
 First, we will be subclassing `SingleOutputSource`.
-Second, the required methods are the `name` property method and the `_build_source` and `supports_cpp_node` methods.
+Second, the required methods are the `name` property, `_build_source` and `supports_cpp_node` methods.

 In this example, we will create a source that reads messages from a [RabbitMQ](https://www.rabbitmq.com/) queue using the [pika](https://pika.readthedocs.io/en/stable/#) client for Python.
 For simplicity, we will assume that authentication is not required for our RabbitMQ exchange and that the body of the RabbitMQ messages will be JSON formatted.
 Both authentication and support for other formats could be easily added later.

-The `_build_source` method is similar to the `_build_single` method; it receives an instance of the pipeline segment and returns a `StreamPair`.
-However, unlike in the previous examples, source stages do not have parent stages and therefore do not receive a `StreamPair` as input.
+The `_build_source` method is similar to the `_build_single` method; it receives an instance of the MRC segment builder (`mrc.Builder`) and returns a `StreamPair`.
+However, unlike in the previous examples, source stages do not have a parent stage and therefore do not receive a `StreamPair` as input.
 We also will no longer build our node by calling `make_node`.
 Instead, we will call `make_source` with the parameter `self.source_generator`, which is a method that we will define next.

 ```python
 def _build_source(self, builder: mrc.Builder) -> StreamPair: